lpil/photobank/README.md

 The data provider for the Frontend, a REST API.

-Currently there one implementation in Ruby and one in Elixir.
+Currently there one implementation in Ruby, one in Elixir, and another in Typescript/Node.
+Getting a bit silly.